truenas/documentation/content/SCALE/Shares/_index.md

 {{< /expand >}}

 {{< expand "Windows" "v" >}}
-To mount the SMB share to a drive letter on windows, open the command line and run the following command with the appropiate drive letter, computer name, and share name.
+To mount the SMB share to a drive letter on Windows, open the command line and run the following command with the appropriate drive letter, computer name, and share name.

 ```net use Z: \\computer_name\share_name /PERSISTENT:YES```
 {{< /expand >}}